andy-thomason/ejit/README.md

 on top of Ejit.
 We do not do this ourselves as many applications, such as accelerating the Ethereum VM or writing JIT emulators do not need this.
 Such features would increase latency and resource usage in situations where the code changes rapidly.
-It should not be necassary to cache generate code as generaing it is very fast.
+It should not be necessary to cache generate code as generaing it is very fast.

 It would be possible to implement an EVM using LLVM, but the compile